-180 The literature, which supports the claim, is based on the utilization of an extracellular gadolinium based 181 contrast agent.
-Although it is known that there is a small degree of protein binding associated with many

-183 various vendors.
-Contrast agents with fundamentally different degrees of protein binding, (e.g.,

-184 Gadobenate and Gadofosveset) are not addressed by this profile.
-The committee therefore recommends

-185 using a classical extracellular based gadolinium based contrast agent.
+- 180 The literature which supports this Profile Claim, is based on the utilization of an extracellular gadolinium- - based contrast agent.
+Although it is known that there is a small degree of protein binding associated with - 182 many commercially-available extracellular gadolinium contrast agents, ^[27], these are comparable amongst - 183 the various vendors.
+Contrast agents with fundamentally different degrees of protein binding, (e.g., - 184 Gadobenate and Gadofosveset) are not addressed by this profile.
+The committee therefore recommends 185 using a classical extracellular-based gadolinium-based contrast agent - using a classical extracellular-based gadolinium-based contrast agent.